sangingeum/Machine-Learning-Implementation/README.md

 # Machine_Learning_Encyclopedia
- My encyclopedia on ML techniques for me to look up
+An encyclopedia on ML implementations for me to look up